County Championship returns - can anyone stop Surrey? - NewsBreak

 Queen under medical supervision at Balmoral

 The Queen is under medical supervision at Balmoral after doctors became concerned for her health, Buckingham Palace has said.
-All the Queen's children are gathering at, or are travelling to, her Scottish estate near Aberdeen.
-"Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and...
+All the Queen's children have gathered at her Scottish estate near Aberdeen.
+"Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and have recommended she remain...

 BBC